filecoin-project/FIPs/FIPS/fip-solstice.md

     stablecoin volume at face value, plus the quarter’s FIL volume converted at the 30-day TWAP read from the FIL/USD oracle at conversion finalization, Section 2.1), which the SWA’s gate reads.

+  - **Frozen status.** Frozen means admitted but suspended, and it is reversible.
+While frozen, an Orchestrator cannot call RegisterPairs or PostVolume; it is excluded from SplitRule (share = 0) and its FPV from AggregatedFPV(Q), for any quarter whose posting period closes while it is frozen; and its (payer, operator) bindings stay bound (no poaching during a dispute): a pair moves only via explicit ReassignBinding.
+Freeze and Unfreeze are ordinary registry
+    changes: both Registry Safes, queued under SRA_CANCEL_HOLD, no FIP required (Section 4.2).
+Remove is the permanent counterpart and releases the Orchestrator’s bindings: its pairs return to unclaimed and become claimable via RegisterPairs.
+The freeze criteria, the evidence standard, and the escalation-to-Remove policy live in the governance repository (Section 4.4).

-    Its methods:
+  - Its methods:

       - **RegisterPairs(pairs).** Callable by an admitted, non-frozen Orchestrator, for itself.
 Declarations are accepted by default; the call reverts if any pair is already bound to another Orchestrator (the uniqueness invariant, Section 2.1).

-      - **PostVolume(Q, fpv).** Callable by an admitted Orchestrator, only during the posting period and at most once per quarter.
+      - **PostVolume(Q, fpv).** Callable by an admitted, non-frozen Orchestrator, only during the posting period and at most once per quarter.
         Posts its quarterly figure FPV_i(Q) as two components (admitted-stablecoin volume in USD at face value;
         FIL-denominated volume in attoFIL), deterministically